junaidkaps/paxos_challenge/README.md

 ```
 --log-opt max-file=2 --log-opt max-size=1k.
 ```
-The rotation can be viewed under the /var/lib/docker/<containerID>/ - The file will only rotate once it reaches a size of 1K.
+The rotation can be viewed under the /var/lib/docker/containerID/ - The file will only rotate once it reaches a size of 1K.

-3. Configure SSL for the service -> Configured.
-Please use -k option to avoid self-signed errors.

-Note: While HTTPS is supported in this application the certificate and key provided as a sample is self-signed.
+3. Configure SSL for the service: While HTTPS is supported in this application, the certificate and key provided is a sample and is self-signed.
 As a result, curl will throw the following error: curl: (60) SSL certificate problem: self signed certificate.
-In order to avoid this when using self-signed certificates please use the -k option as noted in the commands below to avoid SSL verification.
+In order to avoid this when using self-signed certificates please use the -k option as noted in the commands above to avoid SSL certificate verification.

 References:
 Hashlib: http://pythoncentral.io/hashing-strings-with-python/